laurabejder/OPMs-and-Universities/README.md

 ### Cleaning the data
 We decided to narrow the sample to contracts that are still active or expired later than 2019.
 We did so to ensure that the project only include recent partnerships – and exclude contracts that expired years or decades ago.
 By doing so we drop 104 partnerships.

 We also exclude partnerships where the online program manager only provides an online learning platform - known as Learning Program Managers (LMS) to make the cases in the sample more comparable.
 The LMS are coded as -999 in the invisibility column.
+By doing so, we drop 37 partnerships.